 Homeless people struggle to get access to homes let by private landlords.
 The up-front costs of private renting can be high because tenants are asked to pay a deposit and rent in advance.
 Our research has also found that some landlords think, wrongly, that it is too risky to let their property to people claiming housing benefit.
 This makes it even harder to find a property to rent.
 Read more about this in our Home.
 No less will do report.

 Our Help to Rent programme addresses these barriers.
 The programme has funded a number of projects that support both landlords and tenants to establish lasting tenancies in decent properties.

 We want to see an expansion of Help to Rent services.
 From 2010 government funding helped deliver more than 150 Help to Rent projects across England.
 Together these delivered over 10,000 private tenancies for homeless people.
 An independent evaluation from the University of York showed that these projects worked well.
 Disappointingly the government ended funding for these services in 2016.
 In Scotland every local area should have a scheme to help people access private tenancies.

 In the Autumn 2017 budget the Chancellor announced £20 million for Help to Rent projects to support homeless people, vulnerable tenants and their landlords.
 This funding should help fund services that will match tenants with landlords, and provide financial guarantees for deposits and rent, as well as ongoing support for both parties.

-Nearly a third of private rented homes fail to meet government standards (see Home.
-No less will do report).
+In England, nearly a third of private rented homes fail to meet government standards.
 Our research has shown that poor standards have a negative impact on the physical and mental health of homeless people re-housed in privately rented homes (see A Roof Over my Head report (PDF)).

-Many landlords offer only short tenancies of 6 or 12 months.
+Many landlords in England and Wales offer only short tenancies of 6 or 12 months.
 This undermines the security of people living in private rented housing.
 It is also often a cause of homelessness.
 The end of a private tenancy is now the leading reason for homelessness in England (see Homelessness Monitor).